-Ball in hand A ball in play that the striker must place or may reposition on the court before the next stroke.
+Ball in hand A ball of the game that has been a ball in play but that the striker must place or may reposition on the court before the next stroke.
+A ball in hand is an outside agency.
 (Law 9.2)